 Summery of what you will need for a total package

-Planning your lighting setup is the most important part of how to install low voltage lighting.
+Planning your lighting setup is the most important part of Installing Outdoor Low Voltage Lighting.
 Making sure than you get all the proper items that will make your lighting project work will make your outdoor lighting stand out in your neighborhood.

 You will need to know what the total wattage for the fixtures are for each wire run, and the total for the entire layout.
 Each total for the wire runs will give you the size of the wire needed.
 The total will give you the size of the transformer you will need.